HenSch90/SiD/Modul_A (Grundprogramm).md

 vc:

-SHOW q1 if dnatderw=2 AND dnatausl=0
+SHOW q1 IF dnatderw=2 AND dnatausl=0

-SHOW q2 if dnatderw=3 AND dnatausl=0
+SHOW q2 IF dnatderw=3 AND dnatausl=0

-SHOW q3 if dnatdeu=1 AND dnatausl=1
+SHOW q3 IF dnatdeu=1 AND dnatausl=1

-SHOW q4 if dnatdeu=0 AND dnatausl=1
+SHOW q4 IF dnatdeu=0 AND dnatausl=1

 av: